MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-microsoft-365-apps-updates-configuration-manager.md

 ### Method 1: Use client policy in Configuration Manager to enable updates from the CDN

 - In the Configuration Manager console, go to **Administration** > **Overview** > **Client Settings**.
 - Open the appropriate device settings to enable the client agent.
-For more information about default and custom client settings, see [How to configure client settings in Microsoft Endpoint Configuration Manager](/mem/configmgr/core/clients/deploy/configure-client-settings).
+For more information about default and custom client settings, see [How to configure client settings in Configuration Manager](/mem/configmgr/core/clients/deploy/configure-client-settings).
 - Choose **Software Updates** and select **No** for the **Enable management of the Office 365 Client Agent setting**.

-For more information, see [client policy](/mem/configmgr/core/clients/deploy/about-client-settings).
+For more information, see [About client settings in Configuration Manager](/mem/configmgr/core/clients/deploy/about-client-settings).

 ### Method 2: Use Group Policy to enable updates from the CDN